 Rule 8.
-Inspection, and Photoe Copying, Bulk Distribution and Remote Access.
+Inspection, Copying, Bulk Distribution and Remote Access.

 Subd.
 1. Access to Original Records.
 Upon request to a custodian, a person shall be allowed to inspect or to obtain copies of original versions of records that are accessible to the public in the place where such records are normally kept, during regular working hours.
-However, copies, edited copies, reasonable facsimiles or other appropriate formats may be produced for inspection if access to the original records would: result in disclosure of information to which access is not permitted; provide remote or bulk access that is not permitted under this rule; jeopardize the security of the records; or prove otherwise impractical; copies, edited copies, reasonable facsimiles or other appropriate formats may be produced for inspection.
+However, copies, edited copies, reasonable facsimiles or other appropriate formats may be produced for inspection if access to the original records would: result in disclosure of information to which access is not permitted; provide remote or bulk access that is not permitted under this rule; jeopardize the security of the records; or prove otherwise impractical.
 Unless expressly allowed by the custodian, records shall not be removed from the area where they are normally kept.